kaHaleMaKai/teamster/README.md

 ## dbus

-If you want to receive desktop notifications from Teamster, please install `dbus-python`.
+If you want to receive desktop notifications from Teamster, please run `pip install dbus-python` after activating your virtual environment (`source .venv/bin/activate`).

+# beware

+You will _always_ have to start _Teamster_ before starting _Teams-for-Linux_.
+Else you might not be able to see any backgrounds in it.
+In case _Teamster_ crashes during your use of _Teams-for-Linux_, you might need to stop _Teams-for-Linux_ and start _Teamster_ first.

 # how to configure?